 PowerShell comes with a Netsecurity module that allows you to configure the Windows Firewall.
 You can use the function — New-NetFirewallRule — in Netsecurity to block an IP or a website using PowerShell in Windows.
 The feature allows you to create a new inbound or outbound firewall rule and adds the rule to the target computer.

-While blocking IP ranges work perfectly, blocking a website or domain is tricky.
-That’s because there can be a multiple IP attached to the domain, and while you can prevent them, the DNS resolver can figure out a different IP every time it queries.
-Also, at times, the same IP could be used by related services, and blocking that IP would mean blocking other services as well.
+While blocking IP ranges works perfectly, blocking a website or domain is tricky.
+That’s because multiple IPs can be associated with the domain, and while you can prevent them, the DNS resolver can resolve to a different IP each time it queries.
+Also, at times, the same IP address could be used by related services, and blocking that IP would block other services as well.

 - Block local or internet IP addresses